 Each cohort will consist of at least 5 dairy farms or processors and will be available for enrollment to farms based in one or more of the following Northeast states: Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, and Vermont.

 Contractor expectations are as follows:

-- Recruit dairy farmers for the cohort group.
+- Recruit dairy farmers or processors for the cohort group.

 - Provide one-on-one technical assistance to cohort members.

 - Work with participant farmers to determine if their project would benefit from NE-DBIC grant funds to implement project activities.
 If so, support farms or processors in developing a grant plan and application for funds.

 - Communicate and coordinate with other contracted service providers awarded through this bid.